About NeuroEM

 First-in-class device designed to fight Alzheimer’s

-The electromagnetic waves emanating from multiple emitters in the MemorEM head cap disaggregate toxic protein ‘oligomers’ within neurons throughout the brain.
+The electromagnetic waves emanating from multiple emitters in the wearable head cap disaggregate toxic protein ‘oligomers’ within neurons throughout the brain.
 Since these oligomers are increasingly believed to be the root cause of Alzheimer’s disease, we believe the MemorEM head device will directly attack the Alzheimer’s disease process.

 NeuroEM’s MemorEM device will be available through neurologists and other health professionals who diagnose memory disorders once we complete our pivotal trials and receive FDA approval.